-For each of the three outcomes areas (Developing Positive Social-Emotional Skills and Relationships, Acquiring and Using Knowledge and Skills, and Using Appropriate Behaviors to Meet Needs), choose a rating/statement from the list based on how the child's development compares to his/her same-age peers
+For each of the three outcomes areas, Developing Positive Social-Emotional Skills and Relationships, Acquiring and Using Knowledge and Skills, and Using Appropriate Behaviors to Meet Needs, choose a rating/statement from the list based on how the child's development relates to his/her same-age peers.
+Relative to same age peers:

-If updating the entry strengths and needs summary at an interim/annual review or exit answer the question: "Has the child shown any new skills or behaviors related to (outcome area) since the last Strengths and Needs Summary?"
+If updating the entry strengths and needs summary at an interim/annual review or exit answer the question: Has the child shown any new skills or behaviors related to (outcome area) since the last Strengths and Needs Summary?
 This must be completed for each of the three outcome areas.
 Typically the answer to this question is "Yes" unless the child's skills have regressed.